dreth/Damn-Vulnerable-DeFi-Brownie/README.md

 To solve the challenges:

-1. Make sure that you can use the hardhat network, for this you need npm and you need to be able to use hardhat with brownie.
-This is rather easy to do and you can follow the steps outlined in [this article of the brownie docs](https://eth-brownie.readthedocs.io/en/stable/install.html?highlight=hardhat#using-brownie-with-hardhat).
+1. Make sure that you can use the hardhat or anvil networks.
+You'll need to install hardhat or anvil.
+This is rather easy to do and you can follow the steps outlined in [this article of the brownie docs](https://eth-brownie.readthedocs.io/en/stable/install.html#using-brownie-with-hardhat).

 2. Run one of the tests (or open the brownie console) so that brownie downloads/installs and compiles all required contracts that are required to compile those within the repo.
 If everything works fine, you don't need to do anything else.
 For me, however, during compilation, some contracts from the libraries required minimal modifications to work as intended, as a result, I made a simple script in the root directory of the repo (`fix_libs.py`) that will apply those changes to the scripts after brownie installs them.